TheFirstFen/lnu/ulv/year_3/2DT905/lab1/Readme.md

 HTTP/1.1 404 Not Found (text/html)

+Status codes are used to indicate the result of a servers attempt to complete thee request.
+Content length indicates on how many bytes the responds are.
+Modified last time indicates when the respons was last modified.

 ### Task 3

 #### T3-1

 ### Task 4

 #### T4-1

 #### T4-2

 #### T4-3

 ### Task5

 #### T5-1